javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 ## Using for polyfills

-We can test the global object for support of modern language features.
+We use the global object to test for support of modern language features.

 For instance, test if a built-in `Promise` object exists (it doesn't in really old browsers):
 ```js run